 Considering that the majority of pesticides are used in agriculture, large chemical firms do not have a vested interest in formulating a new bed bug pesticide.

 What is the new solution?

 Since these mutated bed bugs are resistant to pesticides, other extermination methods are now being used.

-Some of the most popular and eco-friendly options include steam treatment and heat treatment.
+Some of the most popular and affordable options include steam treatment and heat treatment.
 Both of these treatments kill the bed bugs by creating an environment far too hot for them or their eggs to survive.